Senior Academic – Years 7 to 11

 This series of progressively graded exams is designed for speakers of languages other than English and sets realistic objectives in listening to and speaking with English speakers.
 The 12 grades provide a continuous measure of linguistic competence and take the learner from absolute beginner (Grade 1) to full mastery (Grade 12).

-A major benefit of a graded exam system is that it provides a motivational tool with which to encourage learners to develop and progress by acknowledging small steps.
-All learners make progress at different rates, and a graded system ensures that at every stage of their development there is an opportunity for them to mark that progress.
-There is a Graded Examination in Spoken English appropriate to all learners, whatever their level of ability in communicating in English.
-Pupils in years 7 to 8 at Tettenhall College usually prepare for examinations at the Elementary or Lower Intermediate stage (Grades 4-6, CEFR level A2-B1).
+A major benefit of a graded exam system is that it provides a motivational tool with which to encourage pupilsto develop and progress by acknowledging small steps.
+All pupils make progress at different rates, and a graded system ensures that at every stage of their development there is an opportunity for them to mark that progress.
+There is a Graded Examination in Spoken English appropriate to all pupils, whatever their level of ability in communicating in English.
+Pupils in Years 7-8 at Tettenhall College usually prepare for examinations at the Elementary or Lower Intermediate stage (Grades 4-6, CEFR level A2-B1).

 Year 9-11 & IGCSE Curriculum Outline